 Inventory master

-The master inventory is the owner-wide list of ingredients whose stock you want to track.
+The master inventory is the owner-wide list of the ingredients your business buys.
 Each entry carries a name, unit, cost per unit, and low-stock threshold — defined once for the whole business.
-Every store picks up the items it carries from this list and keeps its own running count (see Store inventory).
+Every store picks up the items it carries from this list and keeps its own running count — see Store inventory.

 The screen